tri-cods/tidy-data/sections/transforming-columns.md

 Most commonly, multiple values are separated by a character like a comma.
 In this case, we see the `$` character.

 Replace the comma with a `$` in the **Separator** field.
-Note we can limit the maximum number of columns -- this could be important in case very vary messy data!
+Note we can limit the maximum number of columns -- this could be important in case very very messy data!

 Additionally, we'll want to preserve the current column -- so uncheck the **Remove this column** option.
 Select **OK**.